cai525/Transformer4SED/readme.md

 Implementations of "[MAT-SED: A Masked Audio Transformer with Masked-Reconstruction Based Pre-training for Sound Event Detection](https://www.isca-archive.org/interspeech_2024/cai24_interspeech.html)" (accepted by Interspeech 2024).

-❗ News: The introduction of [PMAM](https://arxiv.org/abs/2409.17656), our latest work (submitted to ICASSP2025) has been updated to the [./recipes/pmam](./recipes/pmam/readme.md) subdirectory in this repository.
+❗ News: The introduction and demo of [PMAM](https://arxiv.org/abs/2409.17656), our latest work (submitted to ICASSP2025) have been updated to the [./recipes/pmam](./recipes/pmam/readme.md) subdirectory in this repository.

 ## Introduction
 MAT-SED (**M**asked **A**udio **T**ransformer for **S**ound **E**vent **D**etection) is a pure Transformer-based SED model.